stupendousC/rails-debugging/README.md

 * Using `pry` and `better_errors` to pin-point the source of a bug
 * Determining which mitigation or correction options are most viable for a given bug

-## RailsBridge's Bridge Troll web application
+## RailsBridge and Bridge Troll
-RailsBridge is an organization that runs free coding workshops all over the world, specifically targeted at groups of people that are underrepresented in tech.
-Members of RailsBridge and the open source community have built Bridge Troll to help with the planning and organization of these workshops.
+[RailsBridge](http://railsbridge.org/) is an organization that runs free coding workshops all over the world, specifically targeted at groups of people that are underrepresented in tech.
+Members of RailsBridge and the open source community have built [Bridge Troll](https://www.bridgetroll.org/) to help with the planning and organization of these workshops.

 Before you setup the Bridge Troll application for local development, please browse through this repository to get a feel for the project.
 There will probably be many files and Rails features and techniques that you are not familiar with yet, and that's totally fine.
 Understanding everything that the Bridge Troll project does is **not** the goal for this activity.

-### Setup
+## Project Setup
 First, fork and clone our copy of the Bridge Troll repository (this repo) -- you **must** use our copy, as the real repository does not contain the bugs you will be fixing in this activity!

 After you have cloned the repo you should follow the setup instructions from [the project's README file](./README-bridge_troll.md).
 Specifically, follow the **Quickstart**, **Running tests**, and **Seed Data** sections.
 The Bridge Troll developers have created a setup script that you can run to automatically get everything set up, however there are additional steps you'll need to complete before running the script.